Ingabreezy/SecDevOps_Project/README.md

 # SecDevOps_Project
-Use of modified badnit script to run code review checks for vulnerabilties
+Use of modified bandit script to run code review checks for vulnerabilties